monitoringartist/zabbix-docker-monitoring/README.md

 SELinux
 -------
-If you are on a system that have `SELinux` in enforcing-mode (check with `getenforce`), you can make it work with this SELinux module.
+If you are on a system that has `SELinux` in enforcing-mode (check with `getenforce`), you can make it work with this SELinux module.
 This module will persist reboots.
-Save it, the run:
+Save it, then run:

 ```bash
 wget https://raw.githubusercontent.com/monitoringartist/zabbix-docker-monitoring/master/selinux/zabbix-docker.te